 The Lakes Line runs from Oxenholme station on the West Coast Main Line through the ancient market town of Kendal, and the villages of Burneside and Staveley, to the bustling town of Windermere, poised above England’s longest lake.

-Early end to the franchise
+Early end to the franchise - and another change

 On 30th January the government announced that from 1st March the franchise would be taken from Northern and put into the management of the Department for Transport's own 'operator of last resort'.
 LLRUG is neither for nor against nationisation or privatisation; the important thing is that the Lakes Line operator provides the proper service.
-The Group will monitor the new operator just as it has the old Northern, and continue to contact the management when things go wrong.

 Updated 6th November 2020